jonathan-scholbach/gutenberg2epub/README.md

 _epubFromGutenberg_ is a tool for creating free e-books from __Projekt Gutenberg__, a collection of public domain literature (https://www.projekt-gutenberg.org/).

-This is a preliminary version scraping a book into one html file and an associated yml-file containing the metadata of the book.

 # Prerequisites

 1. This tool needs `pandoc` to be installed on your system.
 For a guide how to install pandoc, see https://pandoc.org/installing.html.